Laufey (singer): 2023–present: Bewitched and A Matter of Time

 In August 2023, it was announced that Laufey had signed a global publishing deal with Warner Chappell Music (WCM).
 Her second album, Bewitched, was released on 8 September 2023.
 A week before the release, she leaked the sheet music for fans to be able to pre-save the album.
 It was met with critical acclaim and garnered Laufey's first Grammy Award, for Best Traditional Pop Vocal Album at the 66th Annual Grammy Awards, where she performed with Billy Joel on his closing number, "Turn the Lights Back On".
 Laufey went on a year-long world tour to support the album.
 On 6 March 2024, she reissued the album as Bewitched: The Goddess Edition, which was preceded by the single "Goddess".

-She announced her third album in 2025 with the release of its first single "Silver Lining" on April 3.
+She announced her third album in 2025 with the release of its first single "Silver Lining" on 3 April.
 Laufey later revealed the album's name, A Matter of Time.
-It was released on 22 August 2025.
-On 25 June 2025, she released her second single from the album, "Lover Girl," accompanied by a video.

-The video for "Snow White" was released on August 7, with the song serving as a third single.
+She later released the second single, "Tough Luck", on 15 May 2025.
+On 25 June 2025, she teased and released her third and most popular single from the album, "Lover Girl", accompanied by a video.
+The video for "Snow White" was released on 7 August, with the song serving as a fourth single and buildup for the album's release.

+The album was then released on 22 August 2025.
+After its release, Laufey later started her A Matter of Time Tour, with her first concert at the Kia Center in Orlando, Florida on 15 September 2025.
+In September 2025, Laufey was announced as a performer at Coachella 2026, her second performance at the annual festival.

+In February 2026, Laufey left talent agency Wasserman; no reason was given publicly, although The Hollywood Reporter noted then-recent controversy over founder Casey Wasserman's name being discovered in the Epstein files.
+That month, she announced an extended version of her latest album, titled A Matter of Time: The Final Hour, and its lead single "How I Get".
+To promote the deluxe release on 15 April, Laufey was announced as the headliner for Season 14 of Fortnite Festival with in-game cosmetics and selected songs being added to the game.
+A concert experience, Laufey: The Final Hour was also published in Fortnite featuring "Madwoman", "Lover Girl", and "Too Little Too Late".
+In July 2026, it was announced that Laufey had signed with United Talent Agency.
+In September 2026, it was announced that she had signed with Interscope Records and Verve Records, both under Universal Music Group.